appknox/careers/README.md

 ## Ex-KnoxStars

 Not sure if you will be having good time at Appknox?
 Feel free to contact our Ex-KnoxStars and ask them about their experience with Appknox.
 In fact, we recommend it.
 Be #ProactiveAlways.
-Here is a complete list of all the Ex-KnoxStars:
+Here is a complete list of all the Ex-KnoxStars (In the order of date of leaving):

 * [@manjunath-satyamurthy](https://github.com/manjunath-satyamurthy) (Full-Stack)
 * [@rmad17](https://github.com/rmad17) (Full-Stack)